chrisbratlien/wp-rotator/README.txt

 Tested up to: 3.0.4
 Stable tag: trunk

 Rotator for featured images or custom markup.
 Slide or crossfade.
 Posts chosen using query vars, just like query_posts() uses.
-Has hooks for customizing
+Customize with hooks

 == Description ==